01204 36 50 80 weekdays 9:30am - 5pm

 Dear (guest name)

 We are very sorry to hear that due to (the reason) you have decided to cancel your holiday at (your property name) from (holiday dates).
-As per our terms and conditions, the cancellation policy will apply.
+As per our booking terms and conditions, the cancellation policy will apply.

 We will make every effort to re-let the booked holiday dates.
 If we are successful in re-letting the dates, at the same rate and terms, you will receive a refund of the deposit/full amount (delete as appropriate) less a £x administration charge and any costs incurred in re-advertising the holiday.